Contents

 drainInboxApply received provider events, deduping by event id.

-reconcileCompare the provider's settled records against the ledger.
+reconcileCompare the provider’s settled records against the ledger.
+With no feed configured, it reports an empty successful run.

 promosClaw back the unspent part of an expired promo grant.